Plugin Header Requirements

 The plugin file and plugin folder should have the same name, although this is not a technical requirement.

-There is only one field which is technically required to be included in the plugin header:
+There are only four fields which are technically required to be included in the plugin header:

 However there are several optional, but recommended fields.
 All plugin data must be on its own line.
 For plugin description, it must not have any newlines.